Self-Driving Cars Will Never Be 100% Safe, Because We Don’t Understand Math

 Every decimal place we move through exponential effort means exponential investment in turn: if an autonomous vehicle has trouble with the problem of a two-foot-tall kid darting out from behind a parked car at night with tenths of a second to react, should we try to solve it?
 The answer is maybe.
 Maybe, if that’s a scenario we deal with often, and if the losses we incur from failing in that scenario are worth mitigating.

 But — if it barely ever happens, and if solving it means dumping billions of dollars and years of research into the problem… there just might be a better use for those resources, and more value in launching the technology despite its failings.
 Because of course, every day you keep autonomous cars stuck in the lab is a day we’re losing 85 lives to conventional car accidents, and spending $2 billion to crash and repair our transportation infrastructure.
 That’s in the U.S. alone.
 At some point, the diminishing returns of trying to solve edge cases becomes wasteful and, ironically, inhumane.
+You don’t need to speculate about AVs to appreciate this — it’s a reality for virtually every initiative mankind has ever undertaken.
+We never get to 100%.

 What does it take to ensure a little kid doesn’t get hit by a car that has less than 0.2 seconds to react?
 How about 0.1 second, which is the limit of human reaction time?
 At some point, we’re spending significant real-world resources — that result in real-world waste — to solve a problem that exists more in our heads than in reality.
 And, even if it can be solved, the weight (both literal and figurative) of that solution may handicap the overall efficiency of the vehicle, as adding features and precautions typically do.
 Multiply that inefficiency by trillions of miles driven annually, and you’ll see your solution has created its own problem.